nestauk/ojd_daps_company_descriptions/README.md

 ## Installation

 This library can be installed using pip.
-Ensure you have Python 3.10 or newer installed on your system before proceeding.
+Ensure you are using Python 3.10 or newer on your system before proceeding.

 ```bash
 pip install git+https://github.com/nestauk/ojd_daps_company_descriptions.git